nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 * needs to keep track of the daily sales
 * prefers desktop apps over other types
 * prefers typing to mouse interactions
-* is reasonably comfortable using CLI apps
+* is reasonably comfortable using command-line interface (CLI) apps

 **Value proposition**:
 The product provides an integrated system for the purpose of sales tracking, ingredient track and manpower management.